 According to IEC TS 60079-46, equipment assemblies can either be subjected to Unit Verification certificate or to Certificate of Conformity (type verification + manufacturing control).

-Therefore, clause 4.4 of IEC TS 60079-46 requires the manufacturing process and the competency of the related personnel to be conform to ISO/IEC 80079-34.
+Clause 4.4 of IEC TS 60079-46 requires the manufacturing process and the competency of the related personnel to be conform to ISO/IEC 80079-34.

 However, the requirements for manufacturers, when doing the verifications based on the IECEx certification of conformity covering the type of the equipment assembly, are not clear.

+Today, more than 165 CoCs of assemblies were issued and 33 of them are linked to a QAR.

+Both LCIE and INERIS who are the Originator of this proposal did not issue a CoC for assembly linked to a QAR.
+We remembered the discussion in the MT 60079-46 and in ExTAG WG14 which has defined that inspection was required but some ExCBs did use the possibility offered by IEC TS 60079-46 and certify assembly linked to a QAR.
+We understand the need since some assemblies are manufactured in series.
+It is important that all ExCB do the manufacturing control of assembly in the same way.

+Therefore, this DS is to be an immediate solution for manufacturing control of assembly even if the ExTAG WG14 will define more clearly the rules for manufacturing control of assembly.

 QUESTION: